PARTICULARS FILE

 b.
 Does the Board of Directors meet at least monthly?

+Yes.
 Attendance of all Directors, as well as other TPB officers and personnel are listed and made part of every Minutes of the Regular (Monthly) Board of Directors’ Meeting.
+A summary of the attendance record forms part of the TPB Consolidated Report, as uploaded to the website.

 c.
 Did the Board of Directors meet on at least 75% on their scheduled meetings?

 d.
 Has each of the directors / commissioners attended at least 90% of all the board meetings held during the year?
-Yes.
-All members of the Board and appointive directors attended at least 90% of all 2022 BOD meeting as indicated in the attendance list of the Minutes of Regular Board of Directors Meeting.
+No, the TIEZA, DFA, DTI and DOTr Representatives to the Tourism Board were unable to attend 90% of all 2025 BOD meetings.

 e.
 Did the Board of Directors meet separately at least once during the year without the President / CEO present?